tgollaher/Async-news-app/README.md

 2. Use the search function to look for recent articles of your fancy

 ### Software Used:
-- React, JavaScript, HTML, CSS, Axios
+- React, JavaScript, HTML, Flexbox, Axios

 #### Api:
 https://newsapi.org